pie-framework/pie-elements/packages/multiple-choice/docs/config-schema.json.md

 The schema defines the following properties:

-# `addChoice` (boolean)

-Whether config view will show a button that allows an author to add more choices

-Default: `true`

-# `addChoiceButtonLabel` (string)

-The label shown on the add choice button

-Default: `"Add New Choice"`

-# `addFeedBack` (boolean)

-Show fields that allow author to edit content / messages that student role user would see if item is in evaluate mode

-Default: `true`

 # `answerChoiceCount` (number)

 The number of empty choices to show in config view if no choice model is provided